mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/SPIRITs.md

 Because I am a [Tastemaker], I get +2 when I Cleverly attack someone by insulting their personal style.

-Because I [Have Dirt on Everyone], I get +2 when I Sneakily [[create advantage]] by blackmailing one of Anthony's memories.
+Because I [Have Dirt on Everyone], I get +2 when I Sneakily [[Create Advantage]] by blackmailing one of Anthony's memories.

 ### The Lairs